-The hospital had its inception in the home of Mrs. Nora Hagedorn McCord, who in 1928 opened her home on East Main Street as a maternity hospital.
-About one year later, Dr. Jesse T. McCartney realized this was inadequate for the community’s needs and opened his grandfathers West Main Street home, originally known as the Thomas Parker mansion.
+The hospital had its inception in the home of Mrs. Nora Hagedorn McCord, who in 1928 opened her home at 808 East Main Street as a maternity hospital.
+About one year later, Dr. Jesse T. McCartney realized this was inadequate for the community’s needs and opened his grandfather’s West Main Street home, originally known as the Thomas Parker mansion.
 In the spring of 1929, the 1st tonsillectomy was performed.
 With help from Wheeling Clinic, the hospital was dedicated in 1932.
-This facility, with a bed capacity of 16, was forced to close in 1939 due to lack of funds.
+This facility, with a bed capacity of 16, was forced to close in November 1939 due to lack of funds.

-In 1940, the citizens of the community recognized the need and began efforts to reopen the hospital.
+By the fall of 1940, the citizens of the community recognized the need and began efforts to reopen the hospital.
 18 beds were provided in the McCartney house.
 Henry Fiechter, a part-time bookkeeper, and a group of 33 women met and formed the Hospital Branch which in turn organized the Twigs.
 The Twigs, who are the working units of the Hospital Auxiliary, began their work in March 1941.
 The hospital utilized by area residents from 1940 to 1953 served its purpose, but services and facilities were limited.
 It became apparent in the early 1950s that more beds were necessary and additional services must be provided to keep abreast of advancing medical technology.
-By 1954, 45 Twigs, under the guidance of Mrs. Willard Groves and with more than 1,000 women, had raised $36,585 for the 1st addition to the McCartney house.
-Federal funds allowed $1 of government money for every $2 raised locally the government would invest $1.
+By 1954, 45 Twigs, under the guidance of Mrs. Willard Groves and with more than 1,000 women, had raised $36,585 for the first addition to the McCartney house.
+Federal funds allowed that for every $2 raised locally the government would invest $1.
 Dedicated February 6, 1954, the central portion of the hospital visible from West Main Street provided new laboratory and x-ray departments, a modern operating room, and new labor and delivery rooms.
 A staff of 32, including full time laboratory and x-ray technicians, was responsible for the daily operation of the 33-bed facility.
 For the first time, a radiologist was available to serve the hospital one day each week.
 Another step forward in hospital services came in 1957 when a surgeon established residence in Barnesville.
 Prior to that time, surgery had been done on a visiting basis by surgeons from Cambridge and Wheeling.
-With an overflow of patients into the hallways, four more rooms were added in 1959 to increase the bed capacity to 53.
+With an overflow of patients into the hallways, more rooms were added in 1959 to increase the bed capacity to 53.
 1959 was another milestone year for the hospital when a second surgeon established residence.

 In 1963, with a bed capacity of 53, there were 3,146 admissions and 400 emergency room visits.
 With the support of a bequest of more than $100,000 from the estate of the late Albert S. George, a 22-bed addition was completed in 1964.
-It included a new pediatrics room, an examination room, an additional surgery and recovery room with modernization of the entire operating suite, a new and bigger laboratory, an enlarged radiology department, a new labor room, and a new nurses lounge in the maternity suite.
+It included a new pediatrics room, an examination room, an additional surgery and recovery room with modernization of the entire operating suite, a new and larger laboratory, an enlarged radiology department, a new labor room, and a new nurses’ lounge in the maternity suite.
 The latest and most modern equipment was added.
 The medical staff consisted of 10 general staff physicians, as well as specialty physicians from the outlying areas.

-Although the last structural addition occurred in 1974, Barnesville Hospital has continued to modernize existing facilities and provide new services.
+Barnesville Hospital continued to modernize existing facilities and provide new services.
 During the period from 1980 – 1993, Barnesville Hospital initiated nuclear medicine studies, ultrasound scanning, computed tomography (CT) services, electroencephalography (EEG), electromyography (EMG), mammography, echocardiography, and laparoscopic surgery.
 In 1987, the hospital initiated swing bed, skilled nursing services to meet the changing needs of the community.
 Also in 1987, Richard L. Doan returned to his hometown community to become CEO of the organization where, for 25 years, it grew into one of stability and consistency.
 During his tenure, Doan also achieved many personal awards.
 Doan became a Fellow of the American College of Healthcare Executives (FACHE), the nation’s leading professional society for healthcare leaders dedicated to improving healthcare delivery.
 On August 26, 2009, Doan was announced as the recipient of the Administrator of the Year@ award by the Ohio State Office of Rural Health.

 Barnesville Hospital received federal designation as a Critical Access Hospital in July 2004.
 This status is awarded to select small, rural hospitals considered necessary providers of healthcare services to residents in their area.
 Critical access status allows hospitals to receive cost-based reimbursement for services provided to Medicare patients.
 Critical access hospitals must provide 24-hour emergency services, along with inpatient care, laboratory, and radiology services.
 A Critical Access Hospital must have no more than 25 total beds.